EECS150/asic_labs_fa21/lab1/spec.md

 1. Change the script to be executable by you only
 2. Add permissions for everyone in your group to be able to execute the same script
 3. Make the script writable by you ane everyone in your group, but unreadable by others
-4. Change the owner of the file to be eecs151 (Note: you will not be able to execute this command, so just provide the command itself)
+4. Change the owner of the file to be `eecs151` (Note: you will not be able to execute this command, so just provide the command itself)

 ## Using Makfiles

 Makefiles are a simple way to string together a bunch of different shell tasks in an intelligent manner.
-This allows someone to automate tasks and easily save time when doing repetitive tasks since make targets allow for only files that have changed to need to be updated.
-Please read through the following tutorial here: http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/ (Optional).
-Further documentation on make can be found here: http://www.gnu.org/software/make/manual/make.html
+This allows someone to automate tasks and save time when doing repetitive tasks since make targets allow for only files that have changed to need to be updated.
+Please read through the following tutorial here: http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/ (optional).
+Further documentation on make can be found here: http://www.gnu.org/software/make/manual/make.html.

 Let’s look at a simple makefile to explain a few things about how they work - this is not meant to be anything more than a very brief overview of what a makefile is and how it works.
 If you look at